croffler/hugo-test/site/content/sbp/xap-drools-integration.markdown

 - Consistency  <br>
 - Scalability  <br>

-Letâ€™s discuss these gaps within the context of a stateless application hosted in clustered environment and explain how an integration with XAP would benefit its use of Drools.
+Let's discuss these gaps within the context of a stateless application hosted in clustered environment and explain how an integration with XAP would benefit its use of Drools.

 ![drools1](/sbp/attachment_files/drools/drools2.png)